serene-brew/ReconSentinel/CODE-OF-CONDUCT.md

 ## Code of Conduct — ReconSentinel

-ReconSentinel is intended for ethical, authorized, and lawful security research only.
+ReconSentinel is intended for ethical, authorized, and lawful security research only.<br>
 Read <a href="https://github.com/serene-brew/ReconSentinel/blob/main/DISCLAIMER.md">DISCLAIMER.md</a> before proceeding to contribute
 All contributors and users must: